Al-Shabaab is an al-Qaeda-linked militant group based in Somalia

 The group has a sophisticated public relations arm that includes a Twitter account and video production abilities.

-Al-Shabaab has even made a video is as slickly produced as a reality TV show, complete with a hip-hop jihad voice and a startling message:
+Al-Shabaab has even made a video that’s as slickly produced as a reality TV show, complete with a hip-hop jihad voice and a startling message:

 “Mortar by mortar, shell by shell, only going to stop when I send them to hell,” an unidentified voice raps in English.